What Is MKV Format (Matroska Video File)?

 MP4 is based on the MPEG-4 standard and supports a more limited set of video and audio codecs compared to MKV.
 For video, it primarily supports codecs like H.264, H.265, and MPEG-4 Part 2.
 For audio, it supports codecs such as AAC, MP3, and Apple Lossless Audio Codec (ALAC).
 While MP4’s codec support is more limited than MKV’s, it still covers the most commonly used codecs, making it a practical choice for most users.

 MP4 enjoys more extensive compatibility across various devices and platforms, such as smartphones, tablets, gaming consoles, and smart TVs.
+Additionally, MP4 format videos can store extensive metadata, such as title, author, and copyright information, which aids in organizing and categorizing content.
 Its wide acceptance is due to its efficient compression and the fact that it is an international standard.
 MP4 is also the preferred format for video sharing platforms like YouTube and Vimeo, as well as for streaming services.

 MKV, while being an open standard and supporting more codecs, has slightly less compatibility with devices and platforms compared to MP4.
 Although many media players and software support MKV playback, there may still be instances where compatibility issues arise, especially with older devices or systems.
 However, the gap in compatibility is continually narrowing as more devices and platforms adopt support for the MKV format.